 Best Rideshare Insurance for a Low Deductible (California, Illinois and New Jersey): Esurance

-Esurance offers rideshare insurance through its SmartShare program, available only in California, Illinois and New Jersey.
-This policy eliminates coverage gaps between your personal policy and the rideshare app's insurance.
-It includes collision and comprehensive coverage (if part of your personal policy), liability up to your policy limits and all other personal coverages.
-SmartShare also covers the difference between your Esurance and the rideshare company's deductibles.
+Esurance offers rideshare insurance through its SmartShare program in California, Illinois and New Jersey.
+This policy eliminates coverage gaps between your personal policy and the rideshare app's insurance, including collision, comprehensive and liability coverage up to your policy limits.

-- What it covers: Collision coverage, comprehensive coverage, liability coverage and other personal coverages
+What it covers: Collision coverage, comprehensive coverage, liability coverage and other personal coverages, plus deductible gap coverage.

 - Has a program for rideshare insurance